Abjiri/uminho-miei/1/Laboratórios de Informática I/README.md

 # MicroMachines

-This project is a car racing game, written entirely with the functional programming language Haskell.
+This project is a car racing game, written entirely in the functional programming language **Haskell**.

-It was developed in Software Labs I, in the first semestre of the Bachelor's degree.
+It was developed in **Software Labs I**, in the first semester of the Bachelor's degree.

 ### Content